 The aim of a mantra is set by your intention and by the sound of the mantra itself.
 Mantras are sound tools to help you feel alive and reach an inner state of contentment.

 The mind tends to wander around all the time, going to the past or the future.
-The mind rarely stays a hundred percent in the present.
+The mind rarely stays a hundred per cent in the present.
 The purpose of a mantra during meditation is to help the mind focus while the chanting takes place.

 So your worries, fantasies, and desires will stay in second place.
-You will be able to explore your feelings and emotions in your heart and connect with your true self.
+You will explore your feelings and emotions in your heart and connect with your true self.
 You will get to a state of calmness where you are aware of your own body and emotions.
 You may get to a state where you can perceive the surroundings and feel their energies.

 The final aim of a mantra is to help you unite your individual consciousness with the Cosmic consciousness.